Bhad Bhabie: 2019–2023: Bringing Up Bhabie and expansion

 The following month, she released the single "Get Like Me", which features NLE Choppa.
 On August 22, 2019, she announced the release of her mobile game Ride or Die, which features Bregoli as an animated character where the player has to get her to run from the police.

 In December 2019, a video of Bregoli wearing box braids was posted to Instagram, causing controversy over cultural appropriation and her subsequent decision to go on a social media hiatus.
 In February 2020, she ended her hiatus with a freestyle to Nicki Minaj's song "Yikes" and another song called "$" with Lil Gotit.
 On April 22, she released the single "That's What I Said", a track addressing her critics.

 On March 17, 2020, actress Skai Jackson filed a restraining order against Bregoli following a heavily documented feud in which Bregoli sent Jackson death threats and repeatedly harassed Jackson's mother on social media.
 Jackson dropped the restraining order on June 15.

 In June, Bregoli entered a 31-day rehab facility for childhood trauma and addiction to prescription medication.
 She received support from celebrities such as Demi Lovato, Blac Chyna and Charli XCX.

 In October, she released her second single of 2020, "Do It Like Me", which quickly went viral on the social media platform TikTok.

 On April 1, 2021, six days after her eighteenth birthday, Bregoli opened an OnlyFans account, earning over $1 million in revenue in the first six hours, including over $757,000 from subscriptions, $267,000 from message payments, and $5,000 in tips.
 She later demonstrated evidence of earnings of more than $50 million, which was initially met with skepticism.
-By September 2024, Bhad Bhabie earned $1,489,374 per month on OnlyFans and remained the highest paid creator on the platform, however by September 2025 she had fallen to 4th highest paid creator, earning upwards of $1.3 million a month.
+By September 2024, Bhad Bhabie earned $1,489,374 per month on OnlyFans and remained the highest-paid creator on the platform; however, by September 2025 she had fallen to fourth-highest-paid, earning upwards of $1.3 million a month.

 On April 4, TMZ reported that she and Paris Hilton were collaborating on a troubled teen program to focus on abuse experienced by teens at camps.

 In September 2021, she launched her own record label, Bhad Music, where she planned to release her upcoming debut EP.
 On September 17, she released her first single of 2021, "Miss Understood", which peaked at 8 on the Billboard Digital Song Sales Chart.
 It is scheduled to be the lead single of her upcoming debut EP.